-Appeal
+20 Appeal

-20 On what grounds and in what circumstances can the parties appeal?
+On what grounds and in what circumstances can the parties appeal?
 Is there a right of further appeal?

-In general, Chinese courts follow the two instances of trial system, as prescribed by law.
-Normally, the first instance judgment or ruling shall not be final.
-If a party disagrees with a first instance judgment or ruling made by a local people's court, the party shall have the right to lodge an appeal to the immediate superior People's Court within a certain period specified by law (15 days for judgment and 10 days for ruling, but 30 days for parties without apresence in China) from the date on which the written judgment or ruling was served.
+In general, Chinese courts follow the two instances of trial system as prescribed by law.
+Normally the first instance judgment or ruling shall not be final.
+If a party disagrees with a first instance judgment or ruling made by a local people's court, the party shall have the right to lodge an appeal to the immediate Superior People's Court within a certain period specified by law (15 days for judgment and 10 days for ruling, but 30 days for the parties without presence in China) from the date on which the written judgment or ruling was served.

 The second instance judgment or ruling becomes legally effective immediately and shall be final.
 However, any party that considers a legally effective judgment or ruling to be wrong may apply to the immediate superior court or the original court for retrial.
 Nevertheless, the application for retrial does not mean that the enforcement of the judgment or ruling is suspended.
-The court shall conduct a retrial only when the application for retrial by a party falls under any of the circumstances explicitly by law, for instance: there is new evidence that is sufficient to overturn the original judgment or ruling; an error was found in the application of the law in the original judgment or ruling; or the original judgment or ruling is not formed on the basis of due process, etc.
+The court shall conduct a retrial only when the application for retrial by a party falls under any of the circumstances explicitly by law, for instance: (i) there is new evidence that is sufficient to overturn the original judgment or ruling; (ii) an error was found in the application of the law in the original judgment or ruling; or (iii) the original judgment or ruling is not formed on the basis of due process, etc.

-Foreign judgments
+21 Foreign judgments

-21 What procedures exist for recognition and enforcement of foreign judgments?
+What procedures exist for recognition and enforcement of foreign judgments?

 It is not easy to enforce a foreign court judgment in China.
-A foreign judgment holder can file a petition and demand a competent Chinese court to enforce and recognise his or her foreign judgment, but the Chinese court can only recognise and enforce the foreign judgment if a bilateral enforcement treaty or arrangement exists between China and the country or region where the judgment was made; a multilateral convention exists that was signed by China (on 12 September 2017, China signed the Hague Convention on Choice of Court Agreements pending approval by the National People's Congress); or the country where the foreign judgment was given had enforced judgments of Chinese courts previously, which is the principle of reciprocity.
-On 2 July 2019, Chinese delegates, together with delegates from 80 other countries, signed the Final Act of the Hague Convention on the Recognition and Enforcement of Foreign Judgments in Civil and Commercial Matters.
+A foreign judgment holder can file petition and demand a competent Chinese court to enforce and recognise his or her foreign judgment, but the Chinese court can only recognise and enforce the foreign judgment if: (i) a bilateral enforcement treaty or arrangements exists between China and the country or region where the judgment was made; (ii) a multilateral convention exists that was signed by China (on 12 September 2017, China signed the Hague Convention on Choice of Court Agreements pending approval by the National People's Congress.); or (iii) the country where the foreign judgment was given had enforced judgments of Chinese courts previously, which is the principle of reciprocity.

-Foreign proceedings
+22 Foreign proceedings

-22 Are there any procedures for obtaining oral or documentary evidence for use in civil proceedings in other jurisdictions?
+Are there any procedures for obtaining oral or documentary evidence for use in civil proceedings in other jurisdictions?

 Obtaining evidence in China for use in foreign proceedings falls under judicial assistance as prescribed by Civil Procedural Law.
-It must be conducted through the channels stipulated in the international treaties concluded or acceded to by China.
-If no treaty relations exist, it must be conducted through diplomatic channels.
-The diplomatic channel means that the foreign court concerned can submit a power of attorney to a Chinese court through the embassy of that country in China to request the Chinese court to assist with the investigation and collection of evidence in China.
+It shall be conducted through the channels stipulated in the international treaties concluded or acceded to by China.
+If no treaty relations exist, it shall be conducted through diplomatic channels.
+The diplomatic channel means the foreign court concerned can submit a power of attorney to a Chinese court through the embassy of that country in China to request the Chinese court to assist with investigation and collecting evidence in China.
 Except for the embassy or a consulate in China of a foreign state, no foreign agency or individual may carry out an investigation or collect evidence within the territory of China.